costa-rica/NativeStuff26swipePadPrototype02/README.md

-# React Native Stuff 26 Swipe Pad Prototype 02
+# React Native Stuff 26 Swipe Pad Prototype 03

 ## Description

-Swipe pad prototype version 02
+Swipe pad prototype version 03

 - ** For Distribution **
 - based on the [Native Stuff _25_ repo](https://github.com/costa-rica/NativeStuff25swipePadPrototype02.git)
+- was misnamed prototype02, but this and NativeStuff25 should be prototype03

 ## Installations